pzimbrod/thermocapillaryInterFoam/README.md

 ## Citing

-Please consider citing this code when using it in your projects.
+Please cite this code when using it in your projects.